Syrent/SayanVanish/README.md

 Welcome to the introduction for **SayanVanish**, a versatile vanish system that allows you to disappear and reappear on your server network at will, along with many other features.

+# Documentation

+You can find the duck documentation for this project on [SayanDevelopment wiki](https://docs.sayandev.ir/sayanvanish).

 ### Supported Platforms

 SayanVanish is compatible with the following platforms: